Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

 The schematics are all on one sheet.
 The Sheet contains symbols and connections for a USB-C, ESP32-C3 Soc, RGB module, 2MB flash storage, terminal blocks, a buzzer, optocouplers, and 12V to 5V power converter

 ### IoT Soil PH and Moisture Mapping Schematic Sheet 1
 This image is compressed.
-If you struggle with seeing certain details you can download the schematics in the Project files section below.
+You can download the schematics in the Project files section below if you struggle with seeing certain details.
 Thanks!!
 <img src="https://github.com/user-attachments/assets/b11934f4-bb2f-49ea-b43e-d20f67230e7f" />